yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 [specifications]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}) for most projects, and a poorly designed spec is a recipe for failure."
 Yes, that's very true, but what does this have to do with outsourcing?
-Ah, right, they are so far away in Argentina and we're here in New York City &mdash; how can we make [a good spec]({% pst 2014/oct/2014-10-20-how-we-write-product-vision %})?
+Ah, right, they are so far away in Argentina and we're here in New York City&mdash;how can we make [a good spec]({% pst 2014/oct/2014-10-20-how-we-write-product-vision %})?
 I don't buy it.
 An inability to clearly and explicitly specify technical requirements is a flaw of the